Tag Archives: Solo Albums

 Albert Bouchard’s Re-Imaginos is not a Christmas album but I listened to it obsessively in the run up to Christmas of 2020 (when it was released) so it’s become a festive fave.
 It does have a Christmas song on it though… kind of.
 I say “kind of” because I have no idea what Girl That Love Made Blind is really about.
 It’s a reworked track from Bouchard’s days in Blue Öyster Cult and it’s the kind of mysterious, cryptic stuff that fans have been picking over for decades.
 What does “the Christmas of my life” mean?
 Is it a beginning, an ending, or is it a reference to Cliff House (the San Francisco building featured on the cover and once burned down on Christmas Day of 1894)?
 Who knows.
 But it is a lovely and memorable track that has all the quirks, charm and cosy warmth that has made Re-Imaginos my favourite album of the decade so far.

-Bruce Dickinson – Tattooed Millionaire (Review)
+Bruce Dickinson – Tattooed Millionaire (Album Review)

 Bruce Dickinson – Tattooed Millionaire (1990)